osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

    In the PI System Management Tool, open Points/Point Builder.
 Search for and delete all PI tags that have names starting with your OMF application instance registration name.

+ **When to clean up**

   * Operation #1 is always required.
-  * Operation #2 is required if your application defines and links static types.
+  * Operation #2 is required if your application defines assets and links from OMF static type definitions.
-  * Operation #3 is required if you had previously sent data values to containers.
+  * Operation #3 is required if you had previously sent timeseeries data values to containers.